 As a customer, I want to be able to view the items in my cart so that I know for sure what I’m purchasing.

 Acceptance criteria often accompanies the user story.
-These criteria are the boundaries of the user story (feature) and they essentially determine when the user story is competed.
+These criteria are the boundaries of the user story (feature) and they essentially determine when the user story is completed.
 Acceptance criteria is also what the tester will write/conduct their tests against.
 You can think of acceptance criteria as the functional requirements that support a user story.
 They confirm priorities and integrate the user’s perspective into the development team’s approach.

 What Is A Requirement?